Status

 A Statement of Planning Policy will include a long-term vision of at least 50 years, policy objectives and strategies to achieve the vision, and a strategic framework plan for guiding the future use and development of land in the declared areas.

-Once implemented, Parliament must ratify any future changes the settlement boundaries.
+Once implemented, Parliament must ratify any future changes to settlement boundaries.
 This is the same process in place for Melbourne’s Urban Growth Boundary.

 Localised planning statements